cloudfoundry-community/locker/README.md

   Returns a JSON formatted list of locks + who owns them currently

-* `PUT /lock/<pool-name>`
+* `PUT /lock/<lock-name>`

-  Content: `{"lock":"item-requesting-the-lock"}`
+  Content: `{"key":"key-to-lock-with", "lock_by": "identifier-of-lock-requestor"}`

-  Issues a lock on `pool-name` to the value of the `lock` attribute in the JSON payload of the request.
+  Issues a lock on `lock-name` keyed with `key` attribute in the JSON payload of the request.
   If the lock was already taken, it will immediately return a 423 error, and the client should back-off + re-try at a sane interval until the lock is obtained.
+The `lock_by` field is optional, and used to identify the item requesting the lock.
+If not specified, it will default to the value of `key`.

+  `locked_by` allows you to lock a lock multiple times with a single key, by multiple items.
+Different keys should be specified by items that need exclusivity on the lock.
+If three things can run simultaneously, but the fourth item must be exclusive, use two keys, and one key should have three `locked_by` requestors.

   Returns 200 on success, 423 on locking failure

   Example to lock `prod-deployments` with `prod-cloudfoundry`:

   ```
+  curl -X PUT -d '{"key":"prod-cloudfoundry"}' http://locker-ip:port/lock/prod-deployments
+  # or to explicitly set the lock requestor
-  curl -X PUT -d '{"lock":"prod-cloudfoundry"}' http://locker-ip:port/lock/prod-deployments
+  curl -X PUT -d '{"key":"prod-cloudfoundry", "lock_by": "my-deployment"}' http://locker-ip:port/lock/prod-deployments
   ```

-* `DELETE /lock/<pool-name>`
+* `DELETE /lock/<lock-name>`

-  Content: `{"lock":"item-requesting-unlock"}`
+  Content: `{"key":"key-to-unlock-with"}`

-  Issues an unlock request on `pool-name` based on the value of the `lock` attribute in the JSON payload of the request.
-If the lock on `pool-name` is not currently held by `item-requesting-unlock`, the unlock is disallowed.
-If the lock is currently not held by anyone, returns 200.
+  Issues an unlock request on `lock-name` using the `key` attribute in the JSON payload as the unlock key.
+  If the lock on `lock-name` is not currently keyed by `key-to-unlock-with`, the unlock is disallowed.
+If the lock is currently not held by anyone, always returns 200.

   Returns 200 on success, 423 on failure.

-  Example to unlock `prod-deployments` previously locked by `prod-cloudfoundry`:
+  Example to unlock `prod-deployments` previously locked with `prod-cloudfoundry`:

   ```
+  curl -X DELETE -d '{"key":"prod-cloudfoundry"}' http://locker-ip:port/lock/prod-deployments
+  # or to unlock my-deployment's lock using `prod-cloudfoundry`
-  curl -X DELETE -d '{"lock":"prod-cloudfoundry"}' http://locker-ip:port/lock/prod-deployments
+  curl -X DELETE -d '{"key":"prod-cloudfoundry","locked_by":"my-deployment"}' http://locker-ip:port/lock/prod-deployments
   ```

 ## Authentication